kleverin/ME597-Fall2025/4-Perception/1-Lab_4_instructions.md

 1. Write a subscriber Python node, within this pkg, called `object_detector.py`
 1. The `object_detector.py` node must perform the following:
     * Subscribe to the `/video_data` topic.
-    * Print the x and y position of the centroid of a detected object, relative to the top left corner of the frame (e.g.- top left is (0,0), bottom right is (w,h)), in pixels.
+    * Print the x and y position of the centroid of a detected object (the red triangle), relative to the top left corner of the frame (e.g.- top left is (0,0), bottom right is (w,h)), in pixels.
     * Print the width and height of the detected object, in pixels.
     * Publish these values to a topic called `/bbox` of type `/vision_msgs/BoundingBox2D`.
 Reference the [message definition source code](https://github.com/ros-perception/vision_msgs/blob/ros2/vision_msgs/msg/BoundingBox2D.msg)
        * If it's not available, install with `sudo apt install ros-humble-vision-msgs`